camathieu/plik/README.md

    - Removable : Give the ability to the uploader to remove files at any time
    - TTL : Custom expiration date
    - Password : Protect upload with login/password (Auth Basic)
-   - Yubikey : Protect upload with your yubikey.
-(One Time Password)
    - Comments : Add custom message (in Markdown format)
    - User authentication : Google / OVH
    - Upload restriction : Source IP / Token